Buy NAD+ Injections Online

 Simply put, NAD+ is required to transfer energy from foods to cells in the body, where it can be used for growth and repair.

-NAD+ levels are highest in the newborn, and they gradually decline throughout life.
-By the age of 50, NAD+ levels are approximately one-half of those of a young adult.
+NAD+ levels are highest in newborns, and they gradually decline throughout life.
+By the age of 50, NAD+ levels are approximately one half of those of a young adult.
 For this reason, many researchers have studied NAD+ for its role in the aging process and as a contributor to aging-related diseases.

 There is a lot of supporting evidence that NAD+ plays a key role in longevity and long-term cellular health.

 NAD+ Injections Replenish NAD Levels in the Body

 NAD+ is required for over 500 chemical processes in the body.
 As NAD+ levels decrease with aging, bodily processes slow down.
 NAD+ levels can be restored by supplementing with NAD+ precursors from tryptophan or nicotinic acid in the diet.
 However, this may not be enough to replace the NAD+ lost, and depleting NAD+ through PARP activation is thought to contribute to age-related disease.

 NAD+ supplementation can provide your cells with the building blocks they need to function optimally.

 How Does NAD+ Work?

 NAD+ is an essential component of the metabolic process in every cell in the body.
 It is a coenzyme that is mostly involved in anabolic processes, building complex proteins, and fats.
 NAD+ shuttles electrons between metabolic processes in cells.